therealcybersecpro/get-started-with-ai-chat/docs/deploy_customization.md

 To override any of those resource names, run `azd env set <key> <value>` before running `azd up`.

-## Customizing OpenAI deployments
+## Customizing model deployments

-To customize the OpenAI deployment, you can set the following environment variables:
+To customize the model deployments, you can set the following environment variables:

 ### Using a different chat model